cosmic-dawn/cosmos2020-readcat/README.md

-# Noetbook for COSMOS2020 catalogue analysis
+# Noetbook to analyse the COSMOS2020 catalogue
 A basic script to get started with the COSMOS2020 catalogue.
 It shows how to modify photometry, plot galaxy physical quantities, etc. Written by D. Blanquez, I. Davidzon, G. Magdis.

 ## Contacts